 The copperhead snake, Agkistrodon contortrix, is brown with an hour-glass shaped pattern.
-It is the most common poisonous snake in North Carolina.
-The poison center receives 10 times the number of calls about copperhead bites than all other snakes combined.
+It is the most common venomous snake in North Carolina.
+NC Poison Control receives 10 times more calls about copperhead bites than all other snakes combined.
 The good news is that about half of copperhead snake bites result in only mild swelling and pain.

 Typical adult length: 3 feet

 Habitat: everywhere in North Carolina

 Defenses used: camouflaging, vibrating the tail, releasing musk, biting.